Skip to content

 1. Respecting Privacy

-Data-driven marketing strategies should prioritize consumer privacy above all else.
-This involves collecting only the information that is necessary for delivering a personalized experience while adhering to legal regulations governing data protection.
+Data-driven marketing strategies should prioritise consumer privacy above all else.
+This involves collecting only the information that is necessary for delivering a personalised experience while adhering to legal regulations governing data protection.

 Companies should ensure that data is securely stored and that consumers are informed of their rights regarding data usage and their ability to request data deletion.